johnybaek/yolo-ninja/README.md

 Why not use Google Docs?
 I love Google Docs, but the fact of the matter is that not everyone works in a Google environment.
 Therefore, this creates a barrier to sharing and collaborating which I'm trying to avoid.

 Why not use Google Sites?
 Two reasons.
 First, I'm lazy enough that I don't want to request IT to set up another Google Site account or ask to change the permission level on the site that I already have.
-Plus content editing is a bit of a pain.
 Second, changes to the website are not tracked, so changes are very difficult to track.
+Plus, content editing is a bit of a pain.
+Oh, that's three.